jtillil/Basic_ModelOrderReduction/README.md

 # Test repo: greedy model order reduction

-This is the Johannes Tillil PhD model reduction repository.
+This is a model order reduction repository for testing.

 ## How to run